agalaviz-clay/FileSearch/README.md

 Once you have them downloaded save them to a directory of your choosing you will need to open the terminal and navigate to the directory where you saved the folder.

-Like so: `cd pathToDirectory/FileSearch/src` after that you will need to type this `g++ main.cc search.cc simple.cc regular.cc preprocess.cc` which will compile the code and create an executable called `a.out`.
-At this point you will type `./a.out` to run the executable.
+1) Navigate to the `/src` directory that stores all the source code
+2) Run the command `g++ main.cc search.cc simple.cc regex.cc preprocess.cc`
+   * This use the [GNU Compiler Collection (g++)](https://gcc.gnu.org/) to compile and link the C++ source files
+   * The output will be a executable program called `a.out`
+3) Execute the executable program with `./a.out`

-The terminal will now prompt the user to enter a search term and search method, execute the search, and return results.
-For instance:
+4) The program runs and will prompt the user to enter a search term and search method, execute the search, and return results.

+For example:
 ```
 Enter the search term: <user enters search term>
-Enter 1 for String Match, 2 for Regular Expression,3 for Indexed <use enters number>
+Enter 1 for String Match, 2 for Regular Expression, 3 for Indexed: <use enters number>
 Search results:
       File2.txt - X matches
       File1.txt - X matches